Trump pick for Pentagon post calls sexual assault claim 'completely false'

 The Pentagon said there were 6,053 reports of sexual assaults last year, the highest since the U.S. military began collecting this kind of survey data in 2004.

-Hyten said he would back reforms to address sexual assault within the armed forces, saying: “It is a scourge on our military.”
+Hyten said he would support reforms to address sexual assault within the armed forces, saying: “It is a scourge on our military.”

 Democratic Senator Tammy Duckworth, a war veteran, appeared frustrated about the lack of specific recommendations by Hyten.
 Hyten said he was not a expert on the issue, which dominated his confirmation hearing.